 Hierarchy is important because it shapes the delivery of health services, how health services are structured, what is prioritised and who receives care, amongst other things.
-Hierarchy also influences how teams operate, shaping attitudes toward collaboration (Filizli & Önler, 2020), decision making and communication (Green, Oeppen, Smith, & Brennan, 2017) facilitating or limiting contributions of different team members (Stocker, Pilgrim, Burmester, Allen, & Gijselaers, 2016).
-Within the significant prior literature on teams in healthcare, some components relate to hierarchy, notably regarding the management, structuring, communication, collaboration, and performance of teams.
-A scoping review on interprofessional teamwork in trauma settings by Courtenay, Nancarrow, and Dawson (2013), for example, highlights the importance of good communication and collaborative team structures, finding that around "70 to 80% of healthcare errors are due to poor team communication and understanding" (p.1), whereas "cross-disciplinary leadership and collaborative decision-making had positive effects on overall team performance" (p.3).
+Hierarchy also influences how teams operate, shaping attitudes towards collaboration (Filizli & Önler, 2020), decision-making and communication (Green et al., 2017). facilitating or limiting contributions of different team members (Stocker et al., 2016).
+Within the significant prior literature on teams in healthcare, some components relate to hierarchy, notably regarding the management, structuring, communication, collaboration and performance of teams.
+A scoping review on interprofessional teamwork in trauma settings by Courtenay et al. (2013), for example, highlights the importance of good communication and collaborative team structures, finding that around '70% to 80% of healthcare errors are due to poor team communication and understanding' (p.
+1), whereas 'cross-disciplinary leadership and collaborative decision-making had positive effects on overall team performance' (p.
+3).
 The need to challenge steep hierarchical structures to achieve good team communication and performance in high-risk healthcare is also reported by Green et al. (2017).
-A more recent scoping review carried out by Raveendran et al., (2022, p.511) on teamwork research in medical operating rooms observed that "individual components of teamwork behaviors" predominated in the literature, "rather than a holistic interpretation of teamwork based on multiple processes", calling for the importance of "an accurate assessment of teamwork properties" and "a framework to understand the nuanced nature of teamwork" in operating rooms ;... "to foster high functioning teams".
-(Raveendran, et. al., 2022, p.511).
+A more recent scoping review carried out by Raveendran et al. (2023, p.
+511) on teamwork research in medical operating rooms observed that 'individual components of teamwork behaviors' predominated in the literature, 'rather than a holistic interpretation of teamwork based on multiple processes', calling for the importance of 'erties' and 'a framework to understand the nuanced nature of teamwork' in operating rooms; ... 'to foster high functioning teams' (Raveendran et al., 2023, p.
+511).
 The need for a holistic interpretation of healthcare organisations resonates with this finding, notably at a whole organisational level.
 While the above examples of teamwork research provide important findings for the effective functioning of complex differentiated meso and micro levels of healthcare, this scoping review aims to look beyond these levels to consider organisations holistically.

 Beyond its impact on teams, hierarchy is also an important factor in explaining some of the most problematic elements of healthcare culture.
-Studies from around the world have revealed that humiliation and verbal abuse are all commonly experienced by medical students as part of an adverse, competitive 'hidden curriculum' of covert institutional discrimination perpetuated by senior staff, fellow students and even patients to reinforce the medical school hierarchy (e.g., Colenbrander, Causer & Haire, 2020; Frank, Carrera, Stratton, Bickel, & Nora, 2006; Lempp & Seale, 2004; Wilkinson, Gill, Fitzjohn, Palmer, & Mulder, 2006).
-In many respects we cannot begin to understand the delivery of healthcare services and any related shortcomings without considering the impact of social and professional hierarchies.
+Studies from around the world have revealed that humiliation and verbal abuse are all commonly experienced by medical students as part of an adverse, competitive 'hidden curriculum' of covert institutional discrimination perpetuated by senior staff, fellow students and even patients to reinforce the medical school hierarchy (e.g., Colenbrander et al., 2020; Frank et al., 2006; Lempp & Seale, 2004; Wilkinson et al., 2006).
+In many respects, we cannot begin to understand the delivery of healthcare services and any related shortcomings without considering the impact of social and professional hierarchies.
 We also cannot begin to have a complete picture of how healthcare organisations deliver health services and the influence that hierarchy may have within this.
 The aims of this scoping review are to collate and analyse the available qualitative literature related to social and professional hierarchy in healthcare.
-More specifically, this review hopes to 1) explore the impact of hierarchy for healthcare workers and 2) examine how hierarchy is negotiated, sustained and challenged in healthcare settings.
+More specifically, this review hopes to (1) explore the impact of hierarchy for healthcare workers and (2) examine how hierarchy is negotiated, sustained and challenged in healthcare settings.
 While there is substantial overlap between hierarchy as it exists within teams and broader hierarchies that exist within organisations, the focus of this review is on the latter.